25th October 2019: The Shadow of Knowledge, ARIAS Network Meet-up

-In the afternoon these contributions and the issues they bring up are further discussed in different moderated table talks with our guests.
+In the afternoon these contributions and the issues they brought up were further discussed in different moderated table talks with our guests.

-Before the day comes to an end with drinks & bites, Maartje Nevejan takes us into the arts and sciences of Absence with her multifaceted project If You Are Not There, Where Are You?
+Before the day came to an end with drinks & bites, Maartje Nevejan took us into the arts and sciences of Absence with her multifaceted project If You Are Not There, Where Are You?